ElmerCSC/elmerfem/elmerice/Solvers/Documentation/Adjoint_CostRegSolver.md

     Equation = String "CostReg"
     procedure = "ElmerIceSolvers" "Adjoint_CostRegSolver"
-    ## No need to declare a variable, this is done internally to insure that Solver structures exist
+    !## No need to declare a variable, this is done internally to insure that Solver structures exist

+     !# True if cost function and gradient must be initialised to 0 in this solver Reset Cost Value = Logical [Default: True]

-     # Name of an ascii file that will contain the cost value as
-     ## Time, J_{reg}, RMS=sqrt(2J_{reg}/Area)
+     !# Name of an ascii file that will contain the cost value as !## Time, J_{reg}, RMS=sqrt(2J_{reg}/Area)
      Cost Filename = File ""

-     # Name of the variable that contain the cost value
-     #  must exist and can be a global variable
+     !# Name of the variable that contain the cost value !#  must exist and can be a global variable
      Cost Variable Name = String ""

-     # a multiplicatif factor can be used to scale the cost function
-     Lambda=Real [default 1.0]
+     !# a multiplicatif factor can be used to scale the cost function Lambda=Real [default 1.0]

-     # The name of the model variable that will contain the derivative of J w.r.t. the input variable
-     Gradient Variable Name = String ""
+     !# The name of the model variable that will contain the derivative of J w.r.t. the input variable Gradient Variable Name = String ""

-     # The name of the model variable V
+     !# The name of the model variable V
-     ## if not found will look for the keyword "CostReg Nodal Variable" in the body force.
+     !## if not found will look for the keyword "CostReg Nodal Variable" in the body force.
      Optimized Variable Name = String ""

-     # Switch to regularisation from *prior*
+     !# Switch to regularisation from *prior*
      A priori Regularisation = Logical [default:False]